Course evaluation and analysis of doctoral courses

 The course evaluation will be sent out the day after the course end-date, unless otherwise agreed.
 The participants can reply to it during about two weeks and two reminders will be sent out during this period.
 When the survey is closed and completed the Evaluation Unit will create two reports that will be sent as report links to you as course responsible.

-In one of the reports (short version) the open questions and any course specific questions have been removed.
+In the short version report the open questions and any course specific questions have been removed.
 This version can be presented to the course participants and it is also this link you will put into the course occasion at the next announcement of the course in the course catalogue.

-The second report (full version) includes all questions, even the open and the course specific ones.
-This you will use as a basis for your course evaluation (reflection) and as part of your report to relevant doctoral programme or research school, or to the Course and programme committee.
+The full version report includes all questions, even the open and the course specific ones.
+This is to be used as a basis for your course evaluation (reflection) and as part of your report to relevant doctoral programme or research school, or to the Course and programme committee.

 If you wish to make a more in-depth analysis of the result from the course evaluation, you can request that the Evaluation Unit also sends the result as an Excel file.